KaijCH/interview_assessments/transaction_rematch/transaction_rematch.md

     > transactions: id, total, mail

-2. assuming each user will place only 1 order, assuming all users will places 1 order each
+2. Assuming each user will place only 1 order, assuming all users will places 1 order each

 ## Inspriations